partner

 If you get involved in a car accident or another harmful type of incident in Colorado, you might assume that your losses will be covered by an insurance company – especially if you have never missed a premium payment or if you are not at fault.
 Unfortunately, insurance companies are known for using tactics to try to protect their own profits, including delaying valid claims.

 This is where a Fort Collins insurance lawyer at Cannon Law can be invaluable.
 They can advocate on your behalf, help you navigate complex insurance policies, and ensure you receive the compensation you are entitled to under the law.
+Whether you’re a cyclist, driver, or even a Fort Collins pedestrian accident lawyer seeking support for your client’s delayed claim, legal help can make all the difference.

 Making a claimant wait to receive a settlement check for a valid claim can have many benefits for an insurance provider.
 Insurance companies rely on the fact that most people who file claims are unaware of their rights.
 They may not realize they can request case updates, for example, or take legal action against an insurer that is not handling a claim in a timely manner.